-My back to the base craze is not over and as a result, I have decided to make Chanar Jilapi to welcome New Year.
+My back-to-the-base craze is not over and as a result, I have decided to make Chanar Jilapi welcome New Year.
 This Sweet requires no introduction and I don't have any special story related to Chanar Jilapi to share like I always have!
-So Without further delay here goes my little-bit with Chanar Jilapi or Chena Jalebi (as they call in Non-Bengali speaking states).
+So Without further delay here goes my little bit with Chanar Jilapi or Chena Jalebi (as they call it in Non-Bengali speaking states).

 Chanar Jilapi is a popular Bengali Delicacy and is the Chana-fied version of Jalebi or Jilapi.
 Chana ( or Chena) or Cottage Cheese is the core ingredient for making sweets in Bengal ( both West Bengal and Bangladesh) and this Jilapi/ Jalebi prepared with Chana is amazing to taste.
-It’s a distant cousin of Gulap Jamun ingredient wise and long-lost brother of Jalebi structure wise.
+It’s a distant cousin of Gulap Jamun ingredient-wise and a long-lost brother of Jalebi structure-wise.

 The recipe I follow to make is adapted from Amiya Thakur's "Thakurbarir Ranna-Banna" a famous Bengali Cookbook written by a lady from Rabindranath Tagore's house.
 A gem of a book it is!
 The recipe though calls for a few basic ingredients but the process is not typically simple.
 Especially to make the proper shape of Chanar Jilapi.
 It should be looked like an inside closed coil.
 However, After several tries, I make it presentable these days.

 Chanar Jilapi is a famous Bengali Sweet prepared with Cottage cheese or Chana aka Paneer and is also known as Paneer Jalebi

 - 2 liter Full Cream Milk

 - 3 Tbsp.
 Milk Powder

 - 200ml Refined Vegetable Oil for deep frying

 - 1 Tbsp.
 Ghee/ Clarified Butter